Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Methodology

 \section{Methodology}

-We propose a PH-CNN architecture that takes raw ECG signals as input and consists of three modules (see Fig.~\ref{fig:dcnn}): (1) A CNN extracts features, (2) a squeeze-and-excitation (SE)~\cite{Hu2018} attention mechanism improves channel interdependencies, and (3) a multilayer perceptron (MLP) classifier produces predictions.
-We select three lightweight CNN backbones: Multi-Scopic CNN~\cite{Cai2020}, ResNet~\cite{He2016}, and DenseNet~\cite{Huang2017}.
-We construct separate models for two objectives: (1) AF detection and (2) global rhythm/morphology abnormality classification.
-For the AF detection task, the output is a 1D sequence with the same length as the input signal.
-Each unit in an output sequence is the prediction (AF/non-AF) of the corresponding sampling point.
-For abnormality classification, probabilities for all classes are predicted for each signal (see details in Section~\ref{sec:data}).
+We propose a PH-CNN architecture that takes raw ECG signals as input and consists of three modules (see \figurename~\ref{fig:dcnn}): (1) A CNN with PHC layers extracts features, (2) a squeeze-and-excitation (SE)~\cite{Hu2018} attention mechanism with PHM improves channel interdependencies, and (3) a multilayer perceptron (MLP) classifier with PHM produces predictions.
+We construct separate models for two objectives: (1) \emph{AF detection} and (2) \emph{rhythm/morphology abnormality classification}.
+AF detection aims to detect the on- and offsets of AF episodes by predicting AF or non-AF for each sampling point, which helps in developing personalised treatments~\cite{de2020temporal}.
+The classification of abnormalities, including AF, is performed at the global level for each ECG recording.

-In the PH-CNNs, PHM layers replace real-valued FC layers in the SE block and MLP, and PHC layers replace real-valued convolutional layers in the CNN module.
-As FC layers have a simpler structure than convolutional layers, we introduce the FC/PHM layers first in both real-valued and PH models.